Johan-dutoit/react-native-datatable/README.md

 ###### <a href='#top'>Top</a>

-## <a name='#contribute'>Contributing</a>
+## <a name='#Contributing'>Contributing</a>
 Feel free to do pull requests if a certain feature you want is missing.
-I accept all PR's that are enhancements to the project.
+We accept all PR's that are enhancements to the project.

 ###### <a href='#top'>Top</a>